 - You can extend the deadline by a further two months if the request is ‘complex’ or if you have ‘a number of requests’ from the individual.

 - You can refuse to deal with a request if it is ‘unfounded’, ‘excessive’ or ‘repetitive in nature’.
-Alternatively you can request a ‘reasonable fee’ to action it.
+Alternatively, you can request a ‘reasonable fee’ to action it.

-Either way, you need to inform the individual within the one month deadline, justifying your decision and clarifying any extension period.
+Either way, you need to inform the individual within the one-month deadline, justifying your decision and clarifying any extension period.
 The requested information should be provided using a commonly used electronic format.

 Historically. the mistreatment of Subject Access Requests has been the main data protection complaint from the public.
 In 2016, the biggest proportion of concerns raised (42%) related to individuals’ rights to access their personal data held by organisations.
+Post-GDPR, the number of Subject Access Requests increased – making it even more important for organisations to understand the rules around their processing.

 Subject Access Requests are a complex area.
 Further issues arise when handling requests for large amounts of data, requests made on behalf of others and if data includes information on other people.